dricard/dohealth/README.md

 #### Modifying the script

-You can modify for example the default journal to log into, the default tags, etc. by modifying the script in the included `DayOneLoggerPlus.swift` file.
+You can modify for example the default journal to log into, the default tags, etc. by modifying the script in the included `DoHealthLogger.swift` file.
 You must then compile the script and make it executable and put it in the workflow folder.

 #### How to contribute